AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/delegating-subdomains-using-cname.md

 ---
-title: Delegating subdomains using CNAME
+title: Delegate subdomains using CNAME
 description: Learn how to fully delegate a subdomain to Adobe Campaign.
 feature: Control Panel
 kt: 6014